-19We could consider a general non separable cost of effort function $h_i(y, \eta)$ to allow for example for substitution between productive vs. bargaining effort.
-The optimal tax formula would be identical but the comparative statics would be less transparent and would require additional assumptions.
+19We could consider a general nonseparable cost of effort function $h_i(y, \eta)$ to allow for example for substitution between productive versus bargaining effort.
+The optimal tax formula would be identical, but the comparative statics would be less transparent and would require additional assumptions.

-20This model nests the standard model if the cost function k is such that k(1) = 0 and there is infinite disutility cost of pushing η above 1.
+20 This model nests the standard model if the cost function k is such that k(1) = 0 and there is infinite disutility cost of pushing η above 1.

-21A simple but admittedly unrealistic scenario in which our uniformity assumption holds would be a situation where firms are owned equally in the population and bargaining for pay comes at the expense of profits.
+21 A simple but admittedly unrealistic scenario in which our uniformity assumption holds would be a situation where firms are owned equally in the population and bargaining for pay comes at the expense of profits.